 To facilitate reproducible results the nested.glmnetr() function stores the seeds used to generate the pseudo random samples used for assigning observations to folds in the outer loop, as well as the fold ids themselves, for all models.
 Additionally, the program stores the seeds when generating the folds in the inner loop for lasso, XGB, neural network and stepwise regressions as well as the seeds used when generating the bootstrap samples for the random forest models.
 Using the seeds from a prior call to nested.glmnetr(), one can reproduce the results from this earlier call.
-Because the seeds are saved for folds both in the inner and outer loop, results can be reproduced even when rerunning an analysis for a single model.
+Because the seeds are saved for sample partitioning in both the outer cross validation or the bootstrap method along with the folds for inner loop model derivations, results can be reproduced even when rerunning an analysis for a single model.
 If we did not save and manage the seeds the user might have to run all models included in an earlier run to verify or inspect a single model fit.
-If the seed option is unspecified in the call to nested.glmnetr(), one should be cautious when using set.seed() in one's own code as this too will effect the pseudo randomness used in the ML calculations, which could unwantingly yield identical results when pseudo independent runs are intended.
+If the seed option is unspecified in the call to nested.glmnetr(), one should be cautious when using set.seed() in one's own code as this too will effect the pseudo randomness used in the ML calculations, which could unwittingly yield identical results when pseudo independent runs are intended.

 Using the same folds, i.e. data splits, for the different models controls for some of the variability in the model performance estimates due to the randomness in the choice of folds, which should reduce variability in the differences in performance estimates between different models. nested.glmnetr() stores the model performance measures from each iteration of the outer loop allowing calculation of means and standard deviations (SD) for each model performance measure, as well as differences paired on each data split in the outer loop.
-Because of dependencies between the different model fits from a CV loop, there are concerns about the accuracy of the SDs (Bengio Y & Grandvalet Y, "No Unbiased Estimator of the Variance of K-Fold Cross-Validation", Journal of Machine Learning Research 5 (2004) 1089-1105).
+Because of dependencies between the different model fits from a CV loop, there are concerns about the accuracy of the SDs (Bengio et al. and Bates et al.).
 Still, people use these SDs routinely as a rough approximation, being cautious of making strong inferences.
-We expect any dependencies at least between the paired differences should be minimal and reasonable in approximation.
-This intuition is supported by informal simulations.
-The reader is invited to perform similar studies using the type of data they encounter.
+We expect any dependencies at least between the paired differences should be smaller and may be reasonable in approximation.
+The reader is invited to perform similar studies using the type of data they encounter, or to program up the methods described by Bates et al..